Edison1847/Decision-tree-simple-tutorial/README.md

 The dataset:<br>
 Here you can find, slightly tweaked version of the publicly available heart disease dataset.
-You can access the original dataset from here, https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive
+You can access the original dataset from here,<br>
+https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive